Murphydbuffalo/hyp/README.md

 + `.find_by(hash)` - Retrieve an experiment by a hash with its variants eager loaded.
 + `.create(hash)` - Create an experiment, including control and treatment variants.

+### `Hyp::ExperimentRunner`
+Conditionally execute code for a given user and experiment depending upon which variant the user has been assigned to.
+#### Class methods
++ `.run(experiment_name, user:, control:, treatment:, record_trial: false)` -
+This methods queries for an experiment with the given name and then invokes `#call` on whatever you pass to `control` or `treatment` (presumable a lambda or proc) depending on the variant the user has been assigned to.

+If no experiment is found then the `control` block is called.

+`record_trial` defaults to `false`.
+If set to `true` it records a trial for the user and experiment.

 ### `Hyp::Experiment`
 #### Associations
 + `has_many` `Hyp::Variant`s, an experiment will always have two variants.